rovingpen/path-of-the-kings/chapter-13.md

 With hands that weren't his, with a sword that was not his own and with skills that he didn't hone, he cut through that which was not meant to be cut.
 It had taken an entire lifetime, but he did it nonetheless.
 Such a superb technique would no doubt transcend the ages and become legend.

 As such, it needed a name that embodied its sprit, beauty and grace.
-Of course, considering what had inspired it, it could only be named....
+Of course, considering what had inspired it, it could only be named...

 ------------------------------------------------------------------------